DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 There are two options for output:

 - emit into a .csv file, which can then be imported into a Spreadsheet for further analysis.
-- automatically generate a Google Sheet containing the data
+- automatically generate a Google Sheet containing the data.
+This also generates charts.

 ## Disclaimer